Foundation Diet and Health

 Purchasing:

-Hazelnut oil is usually made from raw hazelnuts using cold pressing.
+Hazelnut oil is usually made from raw hazelnuts by cold pressing.
 This produces native hazelnut oil.
 This still contains a large proportion of the valuable components and vitamins.
 Hazelnut oil made from roasted nuts is also occasionally available on the market.
 The roasting process intensifies the color and flavor, which is why these oils are also often used in the kitchen.
 In addition to cold pressing, you should make sure that the hazelnut oil is organic.
 This is the only way to be sure that the hazelnut bushes from which the nuts come are not contaminated with pesticides.

 Cold-pressed oils (laws, raw food)